Skip to content

 The standard format of competitive floorball features two teams of six players on the court — five field players and one goalkeeper.
 Matches consist of three 20-minute periods with 10-minute intermissions between periods.
 The clock counts down from 20:00 to 0:00 each period, stopping on every whistle for goals, penalties, and other stoppages.

 Field players use lightweight composite sticks (maximum 105cm for outfield players) to control and shoot a perforated plastic ball (72mm diameter, 23g).
 The goalkeeper plays without a stick and uses their body and hands to make saves.
-JudgeMate's Free Scoreboard supports the full standard format with countdown timers for all three periods.
+JudgeMate's Free Scoreboard handles the full standard format with countdown timers for all three periods.

 3v3 Small Court Floorball